brandur/sorg/content/fragments/city-that-tried-to-buy-itself.md

 a right of pre-emption that came in as part of a national "neighborhood protection" law.

-It's a populist move that's not sustainable.
+It's a populist move that everyone involved knows isn't sustainable.
 Berlin's an up-and-coming city that real estate speculators in Germany and around the globe (this one was from Luxembourg) are veritably drooling over.
 If it tries to step in and buy every building whose ownership is going to turn over in the next decade, it'll bankrupt itself in the blink of an eye.
 These acts of charity also have consequences -- a lucky few tenants get access to permanently subsidized rents, but a municipality's budget is a zero-sum game.
 Everyone else suffers from the loss in civic services that the money would have otherwise paid for.

 And yet, the move is also indicative of a deeply-set problem that's engulfing every rich society on the planet.